award winning open plan solar passive design

-The contemporary ranch house plans also feature operable Breezeway glass louvres to the underside of roof eaves on the southern elevation, generating cross ventilation for hot summer months for the cooling of the open-plan kitchen, living and dining areas.
-The contemporary ranch house plans boast direct sunlight spilling across the open plan kitchen/living/dining black oxide burnished concrete floor during the cooler winter months, and thereby capturing the solar radiant heat from the direct sunlight during the daylight hours and releasing that heat from the building’s thermal mass throughout winter evenings.
-Incorporating operable windows and louvres to the living areas of the contemporary ranch house plans maximizes the solar heat gain of the solar passive design during winter.
+The residence also features operable glass louvres to the underside of roof eaves on the shaded elevation.
+The louvers generate cross ventilation for hot summer months for the cooling of the open-plan kitchen, living and dining.
+The contemporary ranch house plans boast direct sunlight spilling across the open plan living black oxide burnished concrete floor.The radiant energy of the direct sunlight is captured during the cooler winter months during daylight hours.
+The radiant heat is released from the building’s thermal mass heat sink throughout winter evenings.
+The operable windows and louvers to the living areas of the contemporary ranch house plans maximizes winter solar heat gain.
+The solar passive design during winter reduces the need for artificial heating and on-going utility costs.

 Stuart Threadgold